*South Pas Back Then

 Eventually, we outgrew the gang and went our separate ways.
 To this day when I walk my dog in Garfield Park, I think of the years our gang spent playing here.

-No parent supervision, no advice, and no plan.
+No parental supervision, no advice, and no plan.
 Just our imagination and a big enough park to use it.

 #23